-- Our consumers may not understand our services or the fees they are being charged, may not be satisfied with our services and/or may not use our services on a regular basis; - · Consumers may cancel their services at any time without notice; - Revenues from new wireless services such as WAP, MMS, RBT and IVR may not continue to grow significantly and become a significant portion of our total wireless revenues; - Competitors, including mobile network operators, may launch competing or better products than ours at any time; - There are limited barriers to entry to the wireless services sector; - Changes in the billing practices or operational rules and procedures of any of the four mobile network operators on whom we rely for service delivery and fee collection namely, CMCC, Unicom Corporation Limited (or Unicom), CNC and China Telecom could have a material impact on our wireless revenues.
+- Our consumers may not understand our services or the fees they are being charged, may not be satisfied with our services and/or may not use our services on a regular basis; - Consumers may cancel their services at any time without notice; - Revenues from new wireless services such as RBT, WAP, MMS and IVR may not continue to grow significantly and become a significant portion of our total wireless revenues; - Competitors, including mobile network operators, may launch competing or better products than ours at any time; - There are limited barriers to entry to the wireless services sector; - Changes in the billing practices or operational rules and procedures of any of the four mobile network operators on whom we rely for service delivery and fee collection namely, CMCC, Unicom, CNC and China Telecom could have a material impact on our wireless revenues.
 For instance, in July 2006, two major mobile network operators, CMCC and Unicom, introduced new policies on wireless value-added service, including extension of the trial period, double reminders for new monthly subscriptions, billing reminders to existing monthly subscribers and conversion of per message-based SMS subscriptions.
 In October 2006, the MII issued a guideline to regulate wireless value-added services, which reiterated policies carried on by major mobile network operators, including double confirmation, billing reminders, etc. On January 1, 2007, a notice of the MII, which focuses on the protection of mobile phone users' right to select services and the strengthening of regulation on billing procedure, came into effect.
+On May 17, 2007, CMCC initiated a new policy under which all WAP users are reminded of charges they may incur for WAP services.
+The policy has resulted in a decrease in traffic for the WAP portals, and in turn a decrease in subscriptions for our WAP services.
+We believe that our wireless revenues might be negatively affected by the implementation of these regulations and policies;

-We believe that our wireless revenues would be negatively affected by the implementation of these policies in the near term; - Changes in government policy could restrict or curtail the services which we provide.
+- Changes in government policy could restrict or curtail the services which we provide.
 The MII has proposed requiring all handset users (including pre-paid mobile phone users) to register using their real names.
-If this requirement is implemented, it may cause the decrease of new customers, and in turn, reducing our wireless revenues;

-- Mobile network operators may impose penalties on wireless service providers, or SPs, for violating certain operating policies relating to the provision of wireless services.
+If this requirement is implemented, it may cause the decrease of new customers, and in turn, reducing our wireless revenues; - Mobile network operators may impose penalties on wireless service providers, or SPs, for violating certain operating policies relating to the provision of wireless services.
 We have received several penalty notices from mobile network operators, claiming a breach of cooperation contracts and imposing both service suspension sanctions for a period of not more than a year and/or monetary penalties.
 There is no guarantee that we will not be subject to similar, or more severe, penalties from mobile network operators in the future, which could significantly impair our wireless business; - We may enter into cooperation agreements with mobile network operators on terms that are not favorable to us since we have limited bargaining power to negotiate contract terms.
 In addition, mobile network operators may unilaterally revise their agreement at any time.
 As a result of such contract terms, we could easily be found in breach of our agreement with an operator and may be subject to penalties; and - Mobile network operators may not enter new agreements or renew existing agreements with SPs with respect to wireless services.
 However, those mobile network operators will continue work with us to provide services and monthly statements.
 New or renewed agreements with mobile network operators could change in a way that would be unfavorable to us, or such agreements may not be entered into at all.